ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_RPi_2-3-4_20191127_buster.md

 ## Components of the image
 The image contains the Raspbian lite, based on Debian 10 “Buster” from 09/26/2019 after download from http://www.raspberrypi.org/downloads.

-In addition, packages that are necessary for some adapters were installed.
+In addition, packages that are necessary for some adapters have been installed.

 The following user has been created: